 - Soft tissue lacerations

-- Severe toothache that may indicate the need for root canal therapy
+- Severe toothache that sometimes requires root canal therapy

-First Aid and Pain Management Tips & Tricks
+First Aid and Pain Management Tip & Tricks